 The following sections describe the systems used with Guest OS Services (GOSS) for Rackspace Private Cloud powered by VMware (RPC-VMware).
 Components are described in the following section.

-All automated processes access RPC-VMware management services and Virtual Machines (VMs) through your hosted firewall.
-An automated system is registered with the vCenter Server in order to receive vCenter event notifications.
-These notifications are used to determine when new Virtual Machines are created in RPC-VMware in order to make them available for GOSS enrollment.
+An automated system is registered with the vCenter Server to receive vCenter event notifications.
+These notifications are used to determine when new Virtual Machines are created in RPC-VMware to make them available for GOSS enrollment.
 The system also detects Virtual Machine configuration changes and when Virtual Machines are deleted.

 vSphere Guest APIs#